 I was lucky to find this shelf unit ( BESTA) that was sitting on the floor in the AS-IS section, for $29.
 And then my brains started spinning, and I thought I could totally make a similar TV stand to the one I loved from IKEA if I added legs and doors to it.

 I also found some darn cheap doors ( 0.90c).
 They were just what I needed.
 The AS-IS section always has tons of doors and shelves.
 I picked out two brown shade doors as I thought the white and brown would look awesome together.

 Alright, so here are a few other things I needed to make this TV stand look what it is today:

 ( affiliate links)

-First we decided what size the legs and the longer cross pieces will be then we cut them in size.
-Then with my awesome KREG JIG HOLE SYSTEM we made holes on legs.
-I have this tool for a long time but this was the first time to used it, and I loved it!
+First, we decided what size the legs and the longer crosspieces will be then we cut them in size.
+Then with my awesome KREG JIG HOLE SYSTEM, we made holes on legs.
+I have this tool for a long time, but this was the first time to use it, and I loved it!
 Such game changer!
-I say that everyone who builds anything out of wood need to have one of these hole systems.
+I say that everyone who builds anything out of wood needs to have one of these hole systems.
 After we had added holes to each leg and longer piece wood, I stained them with dark wood stain.

 Cool!
 I got my legs on, all I needed to add the doors on!

-I had some hinges from previous projects at home but if you don’t have those hinges laying around I would get the ones from IKEA.
+I had some hinges from previous projects at home, but if you don’t have those hinges laying around, I will get the ones from IKEA.
 All we needed to do was to drill a hole in the doors to fit in the hinges.